Long-Distance Relationships: Things To Talk About On The Phone

 Reviewer Kristen Hardin

-It is also important to remember that your relationship may be long-distance, but it is not so different from any other relationship.
-You see each other less often, but you are still sharing a life with each other.
+It is also important to remember that your relationship may be long-distance, but it is not so different than any other relationship.
+You just see each other less often but you still are sharing a life with each other.
 Tell your significant other about your day.
-If you see something funny, take a picture and send it to them.
+If you see something funny, take a picture and send it to her.
 These are all things you would do even if you were not in a long-distance relationship.
-Treating your relationship as you would any other can help you in your communication needs.

-Communication is more than just sharing words, it is sharing the right words.
-You may not enjoy talking on the phone, where the conversation is forced.
-A long-distance relationship can actually create opportunity to talk about feelings, hopes, struggles, and dreams.
-It is a good idea to consider letting yourself be vulnerable.
+Communication is more than sharing words.
+It is sharing the right words.
+No one wants to be on the phone where the conversation is forced.
+A long-distance relationship can actually be a really good opportunity to talk about feelings, hopes, struggles, dreams- basically letting yourself be vulnerable.
 This will actually strengthen your relationship.
 There are also really fun suggestions online that you and your significant other can try.
 Such as guided question asking, like, "what is your earliest memory".
 Not only will this make your relationship stronger, but that will add a lot of opportunity for further conversation.

-50 Things to Talk about on the Phone
+50 Topics to Talk About on the Phone

 If you're struggling to find things to talk about on the phone, know you're not alone.
 Long distance communication can be a challenge in many ways.
 Consider choosing the topics below to discuss when you're having trouble finding ideas on your own.